jonkomperda/UICMIE-AI_in_class_initiative/ME320/README.md

 - `Stop`
   Requests a graceful stop after the current generation completes.

+- `See Solution`
+  Opens a separate annotated solution window after a valid mechanism has been found.

 - `Status`
   Shows whether the app is idle, running, or stalled.

 - `Event Log`
   Timestamped messages about solver progress, retries, and final results.

+## Solution window

+After a successful run, `See Solution` opens a separate figure that shows:

+- a deterministic static linkage configuration taken from the first valid solved frame
+- joint labels such as `A`, `B`, `C`, `D`, `E`, `F`, `J`, `SB`, `SC`, and `P` when present
+- ground annotations and labeled bar/connector dimensions
+- slider rail and slider offset dimensions for slider-based mechanisms
+- a compact summary panel with joint coordinates, measured lengths, and RMS error

+The solution window also includes:

+- `Save`
+  Saves the annotated linkage view as a PNG image

 ## Built-in shapes

 The app currently includes:

+- `Empty Shape`
 - `Ellipse`
 - `Circle`
 - `Rounded Rectangle`